 Despite its wealth of detail and sharp observations about morality, the film remains curiously insubstantial with its refined dabbling in the elements of satire, sentiment and melodrama exploited with such panache in Chaplin's starring comedies.

-Discuss A Woman of Paris on our Movie forum!
+Discuss A Woman of Paris: A Drama of Fate on our Movie forum!